Live News Articles Safety Guide Register Now ▶

 Eligibility requirements, HT staking tiers, and how allocation size is calculated

+Participation requires a verified HTX account with KYC Level 2 complete.
 The allocation formula is deterministic: your share equals your committed HT divided by total committed HT across all participants, multiplied by the total token pool for retail.
-In practice, allocation scales with HT commitment but compresses when large stakers enter the pool.
+Allocation scales with HT commitment but compresses when large stakers enter the pool late in the window.

 Key eligibility rules that routinely disqualify applicants: